AnacletoLAB/schemalink-docs/guides/user-guide/work-instructions.md

 Only some options will be available if more than one relationship is selected.

-#### Annotate classes and elationships with ontologies and provide examples for instances
+#### Annotate classes and relationships with ontologies and provide examples for instances

 1. Click on a single class or relationship
 2. In the ``inspector``, expand the ``ontologies`` dropdown menu and select those that